Cost of Living in London — The Ultimate Guide

 New York is significantly more expensive to live in than London.
 The Big Apple is not a cheap option, with rental rates that outstrip those in the English capital by more than 10%.
 Local purchasing power is higher, but those who don't land a high-flying job may struggle to live in what is one of the world's most expensive cities.

-Does the Area You Live in Influence the Cost of Living?
+Does the Area You Live in Influence the Cost of Living in London?

 Yes — particularly when it comes to rent and transport costs.
 Generally speaking, the further away from the centre of London you get, the cheaper rent and house prices become.
 At the same time, the cost of commuting into more central areas rises as you get further away.